-When it comes to natural treatments for skin, there are several ingredients that rate highest.
-We’ve talked about how cannabidiol (CBD) supports the skin, but there are many other ingredients worth exploring.
+When it comes to natural treatments for skin, several ingredients rate highest.
+We’ve talked about how cannabidiol (CBD) supports the skin, but there are many other natural skin care ingredients worth exploring.
 Algae, green tea, coconut oil, Gotu Kola, aloe vera, and oatmeal are some of the best materials for reaping the benefits of natural skincare products and cultivating clean beauty.

 Recent research shows that extra virgin coconut oil suppresses some of the body’s natural inflammatory agents while making the skin a better barrier.
 There’s growing science supporting the use of this plant fat as a topical skin soother.